semantic-systems/nliwod-workshop/program.md

 ### Online Workshop

-The NLIWoD 2022 workshop is going to happen as an online event.
+The NLIWoD7 workshop is going to happen as an online event.
 The final schedule will be announced beforehand.

 **Long & short research paper presentations:**
 The largest portion of the half-day workshop will consist of oral presentations of peer-reviewed papers.